Last updated August 2022.

 Event/campaign management service providers

 Email delivery services

-Our auditors and legal advisors
+Our auditors and legal advisors.

 When you provide us with personal data, you have certain legal rights, and these include:

-To request access to, deletion of or correction of, your personal data held by us at no cost to you
+To request access to, deletion or correction of, your personal data held by us at no cost to you

 To request that your personal data be transferred to another person (data portability)

 To be informed of what data processing is taking place

 To object to processing of your personal data

 To complain to a supervisory authority (you can do this in the UK at ico.org.uk.